EU preparing to unlock North Macedonia and Albania talks

 The veto was a "strategic mistake" that created an opening for nationalist forces to try to stage a comeback, North Macedonia's caretaker prime minister Oliver Spasovski recently told EUobserver.

-It also harmed pro-EU feeling more broadly in the Western Balkans, he added.
+It also hurt pro-EU feeling more broadly in the Western Balkans, he added.

 And that was in ever-shorter supply in the virus emergency after the EU restricted exports of medical equipment to non-member states.

-Further afield, Montenegro, Serbia, and Turkey have already opened EU accession negotiations.
+Montenegro, Serbia, and Turkey already opened EU accession negotiations years ago.

-But the EU believed it can retrofit the French reforms, such as clauses on enlargement "reversibility", into the ongoing talks.
+But the EU believes it can retrofit the French reforms, such as new clauses on enlargement "reversibility", into the ongoing talks.

 "The proposed changes can be accommodated within existing negotiating frameworks with the agreement of the respective countries," the draft declaration of 18 March said.